VijayR19/Stock-Tracker-App/README.md

 Click the "Run" button to fetch the stock data and save it as CSV and interactive HTML files in the specified output folder.

-Contributing
+# Contributing
-We welcome contributions to improve and expand the functionality of Stock Price Tracker.
+Everyone is welcome to contribute to improve and expand the functionality of Stock Price Tracker.
 To contribute, please:

 Fork the repository.
 Create a new branch with a descriptive name.